Jardin botanique de Montréal

 Hôtel Le Germain Montréal Mid-range

-The pioneering Quebec boutique hotel, warm wood and famous bedding, between McGill and the Quartier des spectacles.
+Quebec's first boutique hotel: warm wood, careful bedding, between McGill and the Quartier des spectacles.

 Check availability